Peter Kent: Journalism

 Kent returned to Canada and the CBC in 1982 as a founding producer, correspondent and occasional co-host of The Journal, hosted by Barbara Frum and Mary Lou Finlay.

 On January 24, 1984, the CBC television program The Journal broadcast a full edition documentary called "The Greenhouse Effect and Planet Earth," hosted, narrated and written by Kent.
-Broadcast more than 27 years ago, this may be one of the first major media reports on the subject.
+Broadcast nearly 40 years ago, this may be one of the first major media reports on the subject.
 Kent concluded with these words: "The greenhouse effect must be considered as the world's greatest environmental concern."

 In 1984 Kent moved to NBC serving in Miami, Washington and New York bureaus and as the US network's senior European correspondent in the late 1980s, winning four Emmy nominations with the network.
 He then reported for and was back-up anchorman for John Hart and John Palmer at The Christian Science Monitors World Monitor television news service.
 One of Kent's feature report series - on challenges in American inner cities - was awarded the Robert F. Kennedy Award.

 In 1987, Peter Kent was a reporter on the team that produced the documentary “Six Days Plus 20 Years: A Dream Is Dying” which was condemned by both the Israeli left and right, including Premier Yitzhak Shamir, Foreign Minister Shimon Peres and Defense Minister Yitzhak Rabin, who were some of several Israeli government officials who refused to engage with NBC for a period of time afterwards.
 Kent returned to Canada to join Global News in 1992, and was the anchorman of its flagship news program First National until 2001.
 He then anchored the business news show MoneyWise on Global and Prime.